 Other Sites- The College offers courses at other locations throughout the service area.
 Extended campus offerings usually reflect the regular academic calendar of the College.
 Students may take courses at any combination of sites during a semester.
-Extended campus policies and procedures regarding academic matters, tuition, refunds, textbooks, grade reporting, financial aid, and other areas are those stated in the catalog for on-campus offerings.
+Extended campus policies and procedures regarding academic matters, tuition, refunds, textbooks, grade reporting, financial aid, and other areas are the same as those stated in the catalog for oncampus offerings.